Marker Logo

 Erected 2010 by the Alabama Tourism Department and the Town of Wilton.

 Location.
 33° 4.76′ N, 86° 53.012′ W. Marker is in Wilton, Alabama, in Shelby County.
-Marker is at the intersection of Depot Street and Church Street, on the right when traveling west on Depot Street.
+It is at the intersection of Depot Street and Church Street, on the right when traveling west on Depot Street.
 Touch for map.
 Marker is at or near this postal address: 100 Depot Street, Wilton AL 35187, United States of America.
 Touch for directions.

 Town of Wilton Marker (side 2) image.
 Click for full size.

-Photographed By Mark Hilton, August 14, 2014
+Photographed by Mark Hilton, August 14, 2014

 2. Town of Wilton Marker (side 2)